trezor/trezor-firmware/core/src/apps/cardano/README.md

 Please see the transaction below for more details.

-#### Certificates
+### Certificates

 Certificates are posted to the blockchain via transactions and they mark a certain action, thus there are multiple certificate types:
 * stake key registration certificate
 * stake key de-registration certificate
 * delegation certificate

-And these three which are not supported by Trezor at the moment:
 * stake pool registration certificate

+And these two which are not supported by Trezor at the moment:
 * stake pool retirement certificate
 * operational key certificate

 Stake key de-registration and delegation certificates both need to be witnessed by the corresponding staking key.
+A stake pool registration certificate can only be signed on Trezor by a pool owner and the `POOL_REGISTRATION_AS_OWNER` signing mode has to be used.
+Pool operator support isn't available on Trezor.

 You can read more on certificates in the [delegation design spec](https://hydra.iohk.io/build/2006688/download/1/delegation_design_spec.pdf#subsection.3.4).
 Info about their structure can be found [here](https://github.com/input-output-hk/cardano-ledger-specs/blob/097890495cbb0e8b62106bcd090a5721c3f4b36f/shelley-ma/shelley-ma-test/cddl-files/shelley-ma.cddl#L102).

-#### Withdrawals
+### Withdrawals

 Withdrawals are posted to the blockchain via transactions and they are used to withdraw rewards from reward accounts.
 When withdrawing funds, the transaction needs to be witnessed by the corresponding staking key.

 You can read more on withdrawals in the [delegation design spec](https://hydra.iohk.io/build/2006688/download/1/delegation_design_spec.pdf) (there is not a dedicated section to withdrawals, simply search for 'withdrawal').

-#### Auxiliary data
+### Auxiliary data

 _Auxiliary data have replaced metadata in the Cardano Mary era_

 Each transaction may contain auxiliary data.
 Auxiliary data format can be found [here](https://github.com/input-output-hk/cardano-ledger-specs/blob/57c27d168b8d4288534ce74e77c1df33870e756a/shelley-ma/shelley-ma-test/cddl-files/shelley-ma.cddl#L212).

-Auxiliary data can be sent to Trezor as a blob or as an object with parameters.
-The blob will be included in the transaction as is.
+Auxiliary data can be sent to Trezor as a hash or as an object with parameters.
+The hash will be included in the transaction body as is and will be shown to the user.

 The only object currently supported is Catalyst voting key registration.
 To be in compliance with the CDDL and other Cardano tools, Catalyst voting key registration object is being wrapped in a tuple and an empty tuple follows it.
 The empty tuple represents `auxiliary_scripts` which are not yet supported on Trezor and are thus always empty.
 Byron addresses are not supported as Catalyst reward addresses.
+The Catalyst registration signature is returned in the form of `CardanoTxAuxiliaryDataSupplement` which also contains the auxiliary data hash calculated by Trezor.

 [Catalyst Registration Transaction Metadata Format](https://github.com/cardano-foundation/CIPs/blob/749f22eccd78e05fcdc4552c49639bb3bbd0a458/CIP-0015/CIP-0015.md)